FKnottenbelt/LS_101/109/practice_answers.md

 puts will print a string representation of `number` ('4') and will return nil The method will thus ouput `4` and return nil

-- a method definition can access objects passed in

 ### example 29
 for i in (0..5) do
   a = 5
 end
 puts a

+- A do/end pair that does not follow a method invocation does not constitute a block, so no nested scope is created

 in line 1 a `for` loop iterates from 0 to 5.
 Inside the for loop the local variable `a` is initialized and assigned the value `5`.
 The for loop has no